Shyam Nagarajan / Reading Time: 3 mins

 I'd like to point out here that there are two schools of thought —one where coworking spaces is an umbrella term for coworking cafés and restaurants, shared offices and hot desks, among others; and another where coworking spaces covers only coworking cafés and restaurants and possibly hot desks, and shared offices and meeting and event spaces are a different category all together.
 While we, at GoFloaters, follow the first school of thought, for the sake of this article I've used the term coworking spaces to mean just the cafés, restaurants and hot desks.
 Now, back to the topic at hand.)

 Yes, there's always the option of working from home.
 But home comes with a host of distractions and interruptions.
 And it isn't always easy to switch to work mode when your spare bedroom is your office.
 Which is why many of us take advantage of coworking spaces and shared offices.
 But what are the major differences between the two and which one is right for you?
 Let's take a look.

 BREAKING IT DOWN

 A shared office is a commercial office where the owner rents out unused space to more than one business.
 Here you'll have access to a host of amenities and many of these offices come with conference rooms, private cabins and even training halls on the premises.

 On the other hand, a coworking space is any space where you can find a desk and work.
 This could be a coworking café or even a hotdesk.
 In this case, you pay by the hour and you'll have access to comfortable seating,

-Both sound pretty good, right!
+Both sounds pretty good, right!
 And depending on the type of work you do, you can pick a space that suits.

-If you’re in a creative field and work solo, or are a travelling salesperson or consultant there’s a coworking space with your name on it!
+If you're in a remote worker with flexibility, creative field and work solo, working from home or are a travelling salesperson or consultant there's a coworking space with your name on it!